Sign In to Your Account

 For the Silver Predator Series, the obverse of all coins is a 2003 portrait of Queen Elizabeth II by Susanna Blunt.

-The series began with the Cougar in 2016.
+The series began with The Cougar in 2016.
 As of this writing the Canadian Silver Predator series is three coins strong with a fourth to come.
 Instead of two coins a year as was done with prior wildlife coins, these are issued at a rate of one each year.
-The fourth desing is expected out in 2019.
+The fourth design is expected out in 2019.

-The reverse features the aforementioned portrait of Queen Elizabeth II, the year of issuance, the $5 dollar face value, and inscriptions which read “ELIZABETH II” and “D. G. REGINA.”
+The reverse features the aforementioned portrait of Queen Elizabeth II, the year of issuance, the $5 dollar face value, and inscriptions that read “ELIZABETH II” and “D. G. REGINA.”

 After the successful launch of the 2016 Cougar, the Royal Canadian Mint issued the Lynx the following year.